 While we try to obtain all required documentation prior to the file going to underwriting, additional documentation may be required during the process.
 In underwriting, your loan will be approved, denied or suspended for further information.

 Do not panic if your loan is denied or suspended for further information.
 Talk with your Mortgage Consultant about the specific reason your loan was not approved.
-Further information may be provided to gain an approval or a plan of action may be put into place to work through the underwriting issues to become financeable at a later date.
+Further information may be provided to gain approval or a plan of action may be put into place to work through the underwriting issues to become financeable at a later date.

 If the loan is approved and any additional documentation (conditions) have been received and cleared by the underwriter, you are ready to move to the final stages of the process, called closing.
 Your Mortgage Consultant works with the closing department to ensure the closing of your loan goes smoothly.
 Classic Mortgage Corporation works with title companies and our lenders to prepare the documents required for closing the loan.
 To close the loan, you actually go to the title company.
 Closing is simply signing all the necessary legal papers to formally complete the loan transaction and for the loan proceeds to be disbursed.

-Closing culminates the loan process.
+Closing culminates in the loan process.
 Shortly after closing, you will receive information from your lender about the schedule of your monthly mortgage payment.
 It is wise to go ahead and make your first payment at the time it is due regardless of whether you have received information about your billing.
 During the closing process, you will receive a First Payment Letter that lists the correct payment amount and the address to where your payment should be sent.